-"Becoming part of WSA move me from talk to action and gave me a source of experts and support people to assist with action"
+"Becoming part of WSA moved me from talk to action and gave me a source of experts and support people to assist with action"

 - ANN JACKSON, MASTER WATERSHED STEWARD

-- Is there a flooding or drainage problem in your neighborhood or place of worship?
+- Is there a flooding or drainage problem in your neighborhood, school, or place of worship?

-- Do you want to lead your community or place of worship to reduce pollution?
+- Do you want to lead your community, school or place of worship to reduce pollution?

 - Want to get off the sidelines and make a real change?